 With Azul Platform Prime, Azul has created the most scalable JVM for enterprise workloads and made it available on cost-efficient commodity hardware.
 With Azul Platform Prime, enterprises can now dramatically simplify Java deployments by using fewer instances while achieving greater response time consistency under load and dramatically lower operating costs.

 While Azul Platform Prime is designed for use on servers, the minimum configuration is a Linux-based x86-64 processor.
-Zing will run with 1 GB of memory and 2 cores.
+Prime will run with 1 GB of memory and 2 cores.
 MacOS an Windows are not supported at this time.